fyrst-digital/elysium-docs/content/manual/cms-elements/banner.md

 ## Lazy loading of slide covers and focus images

 **Lazy loading** is enabled by default and uses the browser's lazy loading function for images.
 Lazy loading affects slide covers and focus images within a banner.
 It is recommended to disable this setting for banners that are in the visible browser window (when the page is first loaded).
-Typically, this affects banners at the beginning of an Experience World.
+Typically, this affects banners at the beginning of a Shopping Experience.